Colombian conflict: Decrease in investments

-Illegal drug trafficking
+Increase in illegal drug trafficking

 The drug trafficking sales have gone up in Colombia since the 1970s due to the conflict.
 Many Mexican drug cartels have been spotted to operate in the area including the Sinaloa Cartel, Gulf Cartel, Beltrán Leyva Cartel, CJNG, and Los Zetas.
 The Medellín Cartel and Cali Cartel were the first drug trafficking organizations in Colombia and had alliances with the Guadalajara Cartel, Los Valencia Organization, and Amezcua Cartel.